dviramontes/dotcom/_posts/binary-search-elixir.md

 Binary.search([1, 2, 3, 4, 5], 6) # => -1
 ```

-It also added a guard `when min <= max` to `search/4` to ensure the search continues only
-when the minimum index is less than or equal to the maximum index.
+It also added a guard `when min <= max` to `search/4` to ensure the search continues only when the minimum index is less than or equal to the maximum index.
+I'm impressed with Claude's abilities to write Elixir and other functional code.